SQL Server tutorial with workaround to avoid the “Arithmetic overflow error converting expression to data type int” error.

 Namely the range for the INTEGER type is exactly between -2,147,483,648 and 2,147,483,648.

-Use another data type to avoid the conversion error
+Use a compatible data type to avoid the error

 Other classical conversion questions

 This article shows how to simply avoid an Arithmetic overflow error converting expression to int in SQL Server.
 It happens when inserting a bigger number in an integer data type.
 Check out more classical SQL Server errors like the insert of a duplicate key.

 An arithmetic overflow error is an error faced when converting from one SQL Server data type to another one.
 For example from a numeric figure to an integer because the integer type can handle smaller figures compared to the numeric type.